-- Infiniti School teaches national curriculum subjects to all students which includes art, English, geography, ICT, mathematics, science, personal, social, health education (PSHE) (which incorporates religious education and citizenship) outdoor adventurous activities (OAA), physical education (PE) and food technology. - The curriculum design is strongly differentiated to meet students' needs and to incorporate the various therapies on offer. - Our curriculum model enables students' learning to be developed sequentially over time, where learning builds from one year/key stage to another.
+- Infiniti School teaches national curriculum subjects and tech, to all students which includes Art, English, Humanities, ICT, Mathematics, Science & Technology, Personal, Social and Health Education (PSHE) (which incorporates Religious Education and Citizenship) outdoor adventurous activities (OAA), Physical Education (PE) and Food Technology. - The curriculum design is strongly differentiated to meet students' needs and to incorporate the various therapies on offer. - Our curriculum model enables students' learning to be developed sequentially over time, where learning builds from one year/key stage to another.
 This ensures that students are well prepared for life after Infiniti School. - Teachers have real flexibility to adapt their planning to meet the needs of the very complex and challenging students whom they know and understand well. - Our focus is facilitating quality opportunities for students to learn and make progress.
 Teachers produce curriculum overviews which are carefully planned to build from one term to the next.
 Clear differentiation in meeting the needs of all individual students in the class is shown.
 These plans are available on the school's shared drive and in teachers' planning files.
 Students' learning is evaluated regularly and activities amended accordingly, so as to plan for real progression. - All parts of the school day, including breakfast, breaktimes, lunchtimes and assembly are utilised to the full to deliver the curriculum, including SMSC through the PSHE programme.
 Breaktimes and lunchtimes are structured and community activities (including eating together) are again fundamental pillars of our curriculum.